OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_yt.md

 #### Description

-Currently, all yt plotting objects have a `show()` method that currently displays a version of the plot in Jupyter notebooks.
+Currently, all yt plotting objects have a `show()` method that displays [a version of the plot in Jupyter notebooks](https://gist.github.com/f36b29c340e8516eeae2).
 This works for the most part and is relatively simple due to Jupyter's data model.
 However, this reliance on the notebook fails for users who work primarily from the command line, either in the vanilla python interpreter or the IPython command line